icy/pacapt/ARCHITECTURE.md

 [`bin/gen_tests.rb`](bin/gen_tests.rb) and will be invoked by the executor [`tests/test.sh`](tests/test.sh).
-When there are multiple docker images are provided, the `parallel` command will know that and execute tests in parallel.
+When there are multiple docker images are provided, the `parallel` command will know that and execute multiple containers in parallel.

-On all tests in the test file are executed in the order provided.
+All tests in the test file are executed in the order provided.

 ### `bin`